1Password/solutions/1password/migration/PPS/README.md

 - **Re-running an import** against the same export will reuse existing vaults by title and may create duplicate items.
 Use the import log and `--delete-import` to clean up test runs.
+- **Batch import:** most items are created with `items.create_all()` in chunks of 50.
+Document, SSH Key, and Credit Card items are always created one at a time because they carry binary data or need special SDK handling.
+If a batch call fails for a single item, the script retries that item individually (including Secure Note fallbacks).

 ## Files in this folder